 TL;DR: A programming paradigm is what I called a "style" earlier.
 The procedural programming you learn in the intro course is a style.
 Functional programming is a style.
 Object-oriented programming is a style.
 They are not incompatible with one another.
 You can learn and use all of them (and more).

 What about the second part of the course name, paradigm?
 This word has been a buzzword in business and science for many years.
 A simple dictionary definition of the word is:

-The first definition refers to a model or pattern for something that may be copied. the second refers to a theory or a group of ideas about how something should be done or thought about.
+The first definition refers to a model or pattern for something that may be copied.
+The second refers to a theory or a group of ideas about how something should be done or thought about.

-The second definition is the one most people mean these days when they use the word, especially in business and science.
+That third definition is the one most people mean these days when they use the word, especially in business and science.
 In this sense, a programming paradigm is a theoretical framework within which we think about and write programs.
 Different theories provide different ways of thinking about computations and thus give rise to programs of different form.